 Ok, you’re not comfortable in your clothes.
 So what do you want to do about it?
 You need to wear pants, so go buy some pants that fit you now and make you feel good, just as you are.
 If you want to fit into your old pants again, think about making some changes to your current behaviors that might help you get there.
 Are you moving every day?
 Are you making choices with your food that are consistent with being leaner?
 If not, identify one thing you can change and do that.
 Are you at least 90% confident you can give up that nightly bowl of ice cream with the goal of feeling more comfortable in your old pants?
 Great!
 Start there.
 If not, maybe try having ice cream every other night instead.
 Or pick something entirely different to change…as long as you’re sure you can do it consistently.

 Don’t show your weaknesses.
 Don’t let them see you want and reach for and enjoy that dessert/bread/alcohol/second serving/(insert “forbidden”, “bad”, “unhealthy” item here).
-Don’t let them see you do things a “good nutritionist” wouldn’t do.
+Don’t let them see you do things a “healthy person” wouldn’t do.
 You need to set the example.

 Eat that damn dessert if you want it.
 Eat it until you’re satisfied, not uncomfortably full.
 That’s what’s important to teach.
 You are human.
 You need to show others how to be human and enjoy life while working towards goals.
 It’s not about deprivation.
 It’s not about eating perfectly.
 It’s about making choices that will help you enjoy yourself while working toward and maintaining your goal.
 If having a dessert every now and then means getting there a little more slowly, then so be it.

-There is only one acceptable body type, so you better bust your ass to mold and shape your body into looking like “that girl” or “that guy”.
+There is only one acceptable body type, so you better bust your butt to mold and shape your body into looking like “that girl” or “that guy”.